PyXMR2025/monero-ccs-proposals/ MoneroSignerResurrection.md

   - date: 28 September 2024
     amount: 10
 ---

+_Note: this proposal has been awarded 55.38 XMR from [MoneroSigner](https://ccs.getmonero.org/proposals/MoneroSigner.html)_

 # Monero Signer Resurrection: Reviving and Enhancing the Monero Signing Project

 ## Proposal